Sandwith, Cumbria

-Sandwith is a settlement and former civil parish about 7 miles from Workington and near St Bees, now in the parish of Whitehaven, in the Copeland district, in the county of Cumbria, England.
-Sandwith was also a ward, in 2011 the ward had a population of 2463.
-In 1931 the parish had a population of 332.
+Sandwith is a settlement and former civil parish in Cumbria, England, about 7 miles from Workington and near St Bees.
+It lies in the parish of Whitehaven, in Cumberland unitary authority area.
+Sandwith was also a ward; in 2011 the ward had a population of 2463.
+In 1931, the parish had a population of 332.

 History

 The name "Sandwith" means 'Sandy ford'.
 Sandwith was formerly a township in the parish of St Bees, from 1866 Sandwith was a civil parish in its own right until 1 April 1934 when it was abolished and merged with Rottington and Whitehaven parishes.